 I had a mentee (let’s call her Mandy) who was a single mom.
 She wanted to empower single moms and one of the Top 5 Passions she envisioned was to enjoy a loving, trusting, and fun relationship with her eternal soulmate.
 I told her I was so excited for her and that I believe that beautiful vision would happen for her.
 She, however, proceeded to explain:

 She was using her wonderful desires to focus on building her business and being an independent successful woman, as a bandaid to cover up that she longed for a deep connection with a man, yet she was afraid of being hurt again, so she kept herself too busy for love.
-I was once caught in a similar trap and I am happier now that I am both successful and enjoying a relationship I manifested.
+I was once caught in a similar trap, but I’ve learned to analyze what drives me and whether it’s positive or negative motivation.

 Soon, Mandy and I worked on using her limiting beliefs as inspiration to create beliefs that supported what she wanted.
 It went something like this: